 What makes the best cars for driving Uber in Australia?
-There’s a lot to consider – from the all-important fuel consumption through comfort, safety, to reliability, and even how good the car looks on the road – there’s a lot to take into consideration.
-Not only that, it needs to match Uber’s car requirements such as being less than 10 years old, having 4 doors, air conditioning, and special rideshare insurance.
+There’s a lot to consider – from the all-important fuel consumption through comfort, safety, to reliability, and even how good the car looks on the road.
+It also needs to match Uber’s car requirements, such as being less than 10 years old, having 4 doors, air conditioning, and special rideshare insurance.
 Choosing the best car for Uber in Australia can be a challenging decision.

-At Splend, our flexible Uber car rental plans have helped over 15,000 people globally to get started and earn an income with rideshare and delivery platforms such as Uber, Ola and Amazon Flex.
+At Splend, our Flexi and Flexi own subscriptions have helped over 15,000 people globally to get started and earn an income with rideshare and delivery platforms such as Uber, Ola and Amazon Flex.
 Our experience combined with that of our members has allowed us to create this ultimate guide of what you need to consider when choosing a car for Uber.